yiranlus/clpy/docs/clpy/naming-conventions.rst

 The methods are organized different packages by generally their namer.
-For example, methods starting with ``PyObject_`` is stored in package :cl:package:`clpy.object`.
+For example, methods starting with ``PyObject_`` is stored in package `clpy.object <references/clpy/clpy.object>`.
 The following table shows what methods are stored in corresponding packages

 +-----------------------+----------------------+-----------------+